 Japanese Military Utilizes Dokdo For Military Control Over Korea and the East Sea (Sea of Japan)

 Below this text (left) is also a map from the Japan Center of Asian Historical Records.
 It is dated between October and November of 1905.
 The red text was added to give geographic location to the original map.
 The map was also slightly cropped to reduce the image file size.
 The map to the above right gives perspective as to where these telegraph lines extended.
 It is clear these lines were for the purpose of monitoring Korean border and coastal areas as well as the naval activities of Vladivostok Harbour about 200kms to the Northwest.

 Here we again see proof of the militarization of Dokdo Island.
 The underwater telegraph lines extend from Matsue, Japan~Dokdo~Ulleungdo and to Wonsan and Northward.
 These lines were used to link the Japanese Army stationed in the northern provinces of what is now North Korea. (click for highly detailed images)

 Above left: This Japanese military map shows exactly how Japan’s Imperial Navy installed telegraph line to control the Korean peninsula.
-Note how telgraph lines were installed on Dokdo Island.
-Above right is a map for comparision and geographical reference.
+Note how telegraph lines were installed on Dokdo Island.
+Above right is a map for comparison and geographical reference.